OCA/sign/survey_sign_oca/README.rst

 ::

-   - When an partner takes a survey, a sign request will be created automatically.
+   - When a partner takes a survey, a sign request will be created automatically.

 For generated sign requests scoping survey, input values are populated automatically with the survey answered values.

 Answers of yes/no type are shown in text fields as Yes/No and in check fields as checked/unchecked.

+Answers of type binary can be trated as signature fields if the survey question is the same as the signature placeholder in sign request.

 Signers can still update the input values if they want.